-If none garage door accessories are not working then you may want to look at your garage door opener sensors.
-Garage Door sensors have been mandated since 1992.
-To be in compliance, they must be installed at about 6 inches from the ground.
-The sensor ensure the door will not close when there is an object in the way.
-So how do you spot in operable sensors.
+If your garage door accessories are not working then you may want to look at your garage door opener sensors.
+Garage Door sensors have been mandated since 1992 and to be in compliance, they must be installed at about 6 inches from the ground.
+The sensors ensure the door will not close when there is an object in the way.
+So how do you spot inoperable sensors?

-1. Now a days, sensors are equipped with an LED light.
+1. LED light function.
 One should be yellow/orange/red and one would be green.
 If the lights are not on, then adjust the sensors slightly.
 Once the eye beams have met each other, both lights will turn on.
 Tighten the bracket that holds sensor in place to ensure it does not move again.

-2. Check to make sure the wires going from the opener unit to the sensors has not been pinched by a staple (typically staples are used by contractors to attach the wire to the wall)
+2. Check wires running from the garage door opener sensors to the opener.
+Check to make sure the wires going from the opener unit to the sensors have not been pinched by a staple (typically staples are used by contractors to attach the wire to the wall)

-3. Sometimes resetting the motor will wake up all the accessories and parts.
+3. Reset the opener.
+Sometimes resetting the motor will wake up all the accessories and parts.
 Unplug the motor and let it sit for about 30 min.
 Plug it back in.

-4. Use the wall button to try and override the sensor's safety feature.
-Press and hold the wall button down to see if the door operates that way.
-If it does, then you may need new sensors.
+4. Check the wall button.
+Many times the wall control unit may indicate what is wrong with you opener using codes.
+Refer to your manual for more information.
+However, you can use the wall button to try and override the sensor's safety feature.
+Press and hold the wall button down to see if the door operates.
+If it does, then you may need new sensors or they may need adjusting.

 2. making sure the sensors are tightly screwed on and do not wiggle, or

-3. using the same accessory to open and close during both times of the day
+3. using different accessories to open and close during both times of the day

-Garage door cables do a lot of work.
-They lift the door and counter balance the springs.
+Garage door cables lift the door and counter balance the springs.
 In an extension spring system, they run on pulleys and in a torsion spring system they roll into a drum at the top of the door.
 There are many reasons garage door cables break but a here a few common ones.

 1. Cables are rubbing against the track or other garage door hardware.